rkyzk/eco-post-sep-2023/README_EN.md

 ### Registered Users
 - log in/out
-- write, Update, Delete Articles
+- write, update, delete articles
 - leave comments on articles
 - update, delete comments
 - like and bookmark articles